geniusdo/EmbeddedMath/README.md

 Simply drag and drop the `EmbeddedMath.hpp` file into your project, and you're all set to get started!

+## Example:
+A typical example of this library is to implement a kalman filter, which can be found at [Embedded-ESKF](https://github.com/geniusdo/Embedded-ESKF).

 ## Dependencies:
 - C++17 or later (test with`arm-none-eabi-g++ 10.3.1`)
 - Posix math library (e.g., `math.h`)